SED/SUNY Student Internship Program

 Students may choose from the following list of Current Assignments.
 Unless otherwise indicated, internship assignments are available to both undergraduate and graduate students attending any SUNY institution statewide.
 All internships are on-site at an SED location.

-Candidates must be currently matriculated in a degree program at a SUNY institution in which a campus coordinator has been identified.
+Candidates must be 18 years of age or older and currently matriculated in a degree program at a SUNY institution in which a campus coordinator has been identified.
 Candidates are expressly prohibited from pursuing dual or concurrent employment with both the State Education Department and another New York State agency, SUNY system or institution, CUNY system or institution, New York Legislature, etc.

 The SED/SUNY Student Internship Program follows a semester schedule and is consistent with academic calendars at SUNY Schools.
 All internships are part-time and students may work a maximum of 20 hours per week during the semester.
 Students may work additional hours during the winter intercession and summer semester, not to exceed 25 hours per week, subject to the availability of funding and State Education Department operational need.